 Radio and Television Supreme Council (RTÜK)

-Radio and Television Authority of Turkey (RTÜK) was formed in 1994 based on the "act of the establishment of Radio and TV Initiatives and Broadcast."
-Regulation of broadcast organizations, providing licenses and auditing of broadcasters are among the authority's responsibilities.
+The Radio and Television Supreme Council (RTÜK) was established in 1994 as per the "Act of the Establishment of Radio and TV Initiatives and Broadcast."
+Regulating broadcasters, providing licenses and auditing broadcasters are among the authority's responsibilities.

 Radyo ve Televizyon Üst Kurulu